24 Things to Never Say to Someone With Coronavirus

 "Everything happens for a reason"

 As human beings, we want to be able to make sense out of everything.
 We often try and remind people that their suffering might have a greater purpose or that it is occurring to teach them a lesson that will make them a better person.
-However, in the midst of their suffering, most people don’t want or need to be reminded of this.
-It can also be misinterpreted to mean that they were “meant” to get sick, or even that they deserved it.
-So save your well-intentioned wisdom for yourself!
+However, in the midst of their suffering, most people don't want or need to be reminded of this.
+It can also be misinterpreted to mean that they were "meant" to get sick, or even that they deserved it.

-You are only trying to help, but keep in mind that many chronic illnesses don’t have a one-size-fits-all cure.
-While your mother’s, friend’s, cousin’s husband could have been diagnosed with the same ailment as the person you are speaking with, it’s very possibly their symptoms weren’t the same, they were on completely different medications before their diagnosis, or their side effects were drastically different.
+You are only trying to help, but keep in mind that many illnesses don’t have a one-size-fits-all cure.
+While your mother’s, friend’s, cousin’s husband could have been diagnosed with the same ailment as the person you are speaking with, it’s very possible their symptoms weren’t the same, they were on completely different medications before their diagnosis, or their side effects were drastically different.

 "It will be fine.
 Just don't think about it and pretend like it's not happening"

 You might think you are helping someone keep their mind off their illness, but "it" is happening and being in denial doesn't help.
 "It is likely the sick person is thinking about very little else and telling them to the opposite of their reality makes them feel disconnected and shamed," points out San Diego based therapist and founder of The Relationship Place, Dana McNeil, LMFT.